omf2097/openomf/INSTALL.md

 Use at least GCC 4.7 or Clang 3.1.
 MSVC is not supported at this time.

 Note!
 For debug builds, GCC 4.9 or later is recommended.
+With later GCC versions you get better error messages and stricted code quality checks, so if you're doing development, please use the latest compiler version available to you.

 #### Libraries